-Listing Rule IM-5315-2 requires that securities listing in connection with a Direct Listing with a Capital Raise must begin trading on Nasdaq following the initial pricing through the Cross, which is described in Rules 4120(c)(8), 4120(c)(9) and 4753.
-To allow such initial pricing, the company must, in accordance with Rule 4120(c)(9), have a broker-dealer serving in the role of a financial advisor to the issuer of the securities being listed who is willing to perform certain functions under Rule 4120(c)(8) that are performed by an underwriter with respect to an initial public offering.
+Listing Rule IM-5315-2 requires that securities listing in connection with a Direct Listing with a Capital Raise must begin trading on Nasdaq following the initial pricing through the Cross, which is described in Rules 4120(c)(9) and 4753.
 Rule 4120(c)(9) requires that in the case of a Direct Listing with a Capital Raise, for purposes of releasing securities for trading on the first day of listing, Nasdaq, in consultation with the financial advisor to the issuer, will make the determination of whether the security is ready to trade.

 Currently, in the case of the Direct Listing with a Capital Raise, a security is not released for trading by Nasdaq unless the actual price calculated by the Cross is at or above the lowest price and at or below the highest price of the price range established by the issuer in its effective registration statement.
 Specifically, under Rule 4120(c)(9)(B) Nasdaq shall release the security for trading only if: (i) all market orders will be executed in the Cross; and (ii) the actual price calculated by the Cross complies with the Pricing Range Limitation.
+If there is insufficient buy interest to satisfy the CDL Order and all other market orders, as required by the current rule, or if the actual price calculated by the Cross is outside the price range established by the issuer in its effective registration statement, the Cross would not proceed and such security would not begin trading.

-&lt;sup>5 See Rule 4120(c)(9)(B).
+8 &lt;u>See Rule 4120(c)(9)(B).

-If there is insufficient buy interest to satisfy the CDL Order and all other market orders, as required by the rule, or if the actual price calculated by the Cross is outside the price range established by the issuer in its effective registration statement, the Cross would not proceed and such security would not begin trading.
+Nasdaq shall postpone and reschedule the offering only if either or both such conditions are not met.
 In such event, because the Cross cannot be conducted, the Exchange would postpone and reschedule the offering and notify market participants via a Trader Update that the Direct Listing with a Capital Raise scheduled for that date has been cancelled and any orders for that security that have been entered on the Exchange would be cancelled back to the entering firms.

-Proposed Change to Rule 4120(c)(9)(B)
+Proposed Change to Rule 4120(c)(9)